-CFSC's head office is in Toronto, with the QPASCC program located in Ottawa to facilitate the relationship with CIDA.
+CFSC's head office is in Toronto.
 Some staff can negotiate with Personnel Committee (with the support of the relevant committee to which they are accountable) an arrangement by which they are able to work from home all or part of the time.

-CFSC is unable to pay rent for a home office but is willing to confirm use of a percentage of one's home as a home office that can be then claimed on personal income taxes.
+CFSC is unable to pay rent for a home office but will confirm use of a percentage of one's home as a home office that can be then claimed on personal income taxes.
 If necessary, CFSC will pay for a postal box for work-related mail.
 CFSC does pay for costs for half of a home phone (or cell phone) if it is used as a primary business phone for the program as well as half of basic cell phone costs (including a long distance plan if the staff person travels a lot) if cell phone use is a reasonable part of their work.
 CFSC also covers costs of office supplies (see also administrative expenses section).
-Phone and cell phone costs are submitted via the staff person's monthly Expense Reports.
+Phone and cell phone costs are submitted via the staff person's monthly expense reports.

-While decisions related to working from home rest with Personnel Committee, decisions related to compensation for home office expenses rest with CFSC Finance Committee and requests should be submitted in writing (including electronic mail) via the Finance Administrator.
+While decisions related to working from home rest with Personnel Committee, decisions related to compensation for home office expenses rest with CFSC Finance Committee and requests should be submitted in writing via the Finance Administrator.